 CLS-141T.
 Classical Greek Archaeology.
 (Fall) An introduction to the study of archaeology with field trips to various sites in and near Athens.
 Four hours per week.
 Offered only as part of the Term Abroad in Greece.
-GenEd: LCC
+CC: LCC

 CLS-142.
 Special Topics in Classics.
-(Not offered 2011-12) GenEd: LCC
+(Winter; Wareh; Spring; Tan) CC: LCC

 CLS-143.
 Classical Mythology.
-(Not offered 2011-12) Greek and Roman myths, with emphasis on the ancient sources.
+(Spring; Staff) Greek and Roman myths, with emphasis on the ancient sources.
 All readings will be in English.
-GenEd: LCC
+CC: LCC

 CLS-146.
 Sex and Gender in Classical Antiquity.
-(Fall; Tan) The representations and realities of sexuality and gender in classical Greece and Rome.
+(Not offered 2012-13) The representations and realities of sexuality and gender in classical Greece and Rome.
 Primary focus on how ancient writers formulated the categories of "feminine" and "masculine" in discussions of ethics, nationality, education, politics, and science.
 This will enable students to think critically about some of the central literary works in the Western tradition through the socially charged categories of gender.
 Attention will also be directed to how literary representations compare with the actual social experience of ancient women, insofar as we may reconstruct it through the reading of literary, archaeological, and artistic evidence in social, familial, legal, and religious contexts.
-GenEd: LCC
+CC: LCC

 CLS-151 (231).
 The Ancient World in Film and Literature.
-(Fall; Raucci) Greco-Roman antiquity has been a favorite topic of Hollywood for years.
+(Not offered 2012-13) Greco-Roman antiquity has been a favorite topic of Hollywood for years.
 This fascination continues today, with the recent appearance of major blockbusters as well as TV productions.
 Why do the Greeks and Romans appeal to a modern audience?
 This course will consider ancient texts in translation alongside their modern film representations.
 Our goal will not be to consider where the films went "wrong."
 Instead, we will question how these films recast and reinterpret classical texts to reflect modern interests.
 This course will include an "entrepreneurship module."
 We will question what is entrepreneurship and if Hollywood's commodification of the ancient world is entrepreneurial.
-GenEd: LCC
+CC: LCC

 CLS-153 (243).
 The Environment in the Ancient World.
-(Spring; Tan) Students will discover how ancient Mediterranean societies interacted with the natural world, as revealed by history, art and literature, and archaeology.
+(Not offered 2012-13) Students will discover how ancient Mediterranean societies interacted with the natural world, as revealed by history, art and literature, and archaeology.
 Some of the questions we will investigate include: how did the Mediterranean environment affect and determine everyday life, both in cities and in rural areas?
 How did ancient societies manage their food supply?
 What was their view of nature?
 How did they react to ecological crisis?
 And, finally, how can we use their outlook on and treatment of the environment to inform our own approach?
-GenEd: LCC
+CC: LCC

 CLS-154 (244).
 Poetry and the Cosmos.
-(Not offered 2011-12) An examination of Greek and Roman poets' attempts to understand the origin and development of the universe, and of human beings' place in it.
+(Not offered 2012-13) An examination of Greek and Roman poets' attempts to understand the origin and development of the universe, and of human beings' place in it.
 Readings (all in English) will include Hesiod, the pre-Socratic philosophers, and Lucretius.
-GenEd: LCC
+CC: LCC

 CLS-157 (227).
 Entrepreneurship in the Ancient World.
-(Not offered 2011-12) "Entrepreneurship" (or seizing upon and exploiting opportunity) is a mindset that has existed at various times and places.
+(Fall; Tan) "Entrepreneurship" (or seizing upon and exploiting opportunity) is a mindset that has existed at various times and places.
 Through a variety of ancient sources, including legal, historical, and literary works, students will use the ancient world as a laboratory in which to observe and to assess what may or may not have constituted opportunity in the past and to examine strategies employed (as well as opportunities missed) for taking advantage of available resources in a variety of situations: economic, political, and religious.
-GenEd: LCC
+CC: LCC